What is the best birth control for acne?

 Emily's Acne Story

 “I haven’t let someone take my picture in over 3 years,” 26-year-old Emily confessed at her first visit.
-She came to see me with one burning question—Can birth control pills help acne or am I doomed to have hide from every camera I see?
+She came to see me with one burning question— What's the best birth control for acne, can birth control pills help acne or am I doomed to have hide from every camera I see?

 Emily had tried several pills with varying degree of success.
 And while some had reduced the number of breakouts, none of them gave her the clear skin her doctor had promised.

 Like many women, Emily was prescribed the pill to treat a symptom—her acne.
 Her acne was a symptom of something deeper, I explained.

 Her doctor had told her that the pill would help her balance the hormones he believed was causing her to break out.

 But the pill doesn’t balance hormones—it masks them.Do Birth Control Pills Help Acne?
 Read this article to find out!
 Click To Tweet